RobShish/RobShish/README.md

 <h1 align="center">Hi 👋, I'm Rob</h1>
 <h3 align="center">I'm a student at UTS studying a Bachelor of Computing Science (Honours), majoring in Artificial Intelligence and Data Analytics, and sub-majoring in AWS.
-I am currently completing an internship at DogBase</h3>
+I am currently completing an internship at a startup - DogBase.</h3>

 <h3 align="left">Connect with me:</h3>
 <p align="left">